 But if you were to ask Wilson for a formula to ascend to the CEO's office, she would be quick to say that there simply isn't one.
 At a CIMA convocation, she offered this advice to fellow management accountants: "Don't even stress about whether you can predict your future.
 What you can control is how you face what's thrown your way, and the choices you make.
 Your career doesn't have to go in the same trajectory of somebody else's.
 It may look like a snakes and ladders game.
 And that's OK.
 But the secret is, you have to be happy with it."

-Two features mark her career in the past 18 years in Hemas — a willingness to move into unfamiliar territories and an unrelenting desire to learn more than finance skills.
+Two features mark her career in the past 18 years at Hemas — a willingness to move into unfamiliar territories and an unrelenting desire to learn more than finance skills.
 The journey was not always plain sailing.
-Sometimes, she was pushed to take on challenges she wasn’t sure would promise triumph.
+Sometimes, she was pushed to take on challenges she wasn't sure would promise triumph.